opendataval/opendataval/opendataval/experiment/readme.md

 ## `ExperimentMediator`
 `ExperimentMediator` is helps make a cohesive and controlled experiment.
 By injecting a model, data loader, and dataevaluators, it will train the models and facilitate additional experiments.
-NOTE Warnings are raised if errors occur in a specific `DataEvaluator`.
 ```python
 expermed = ExperimentrMediator(loader, model, train_kwargs, metric_name).compute_data_values(data_evaluators)
 ```
-Metric name is one of predefined metrics in `opendataval/metrics.py`.
+Metric name is one of predefined metrics in `api.py`. # TODO

 From here we can run experiments by passing in an experiment function `(DataEvaluator, DataFetcher) - > dict[str, Any]`.
 There are 5 found `exper_methods.py` with three being plotable.
 All returns include a pandas `DataFrame`.